 In the body of this Report, we provide statistics on properties and units funded through the MTW Block Grant.
 However, SHA owns and manages additional housing stock funded through other sources.
-In this appendix we provide an overview of SHA's housing stock and leasing rates for units that are both MTW and non-MTW funded.
+In this appendix we provide an overview of SHA's housing stock for units that are both MTW and non-MTW funded.